 Information for Landlords

-- There must be a tenancy agreement in place: if there is not an enforceable contract between you and your tenant or there is a casual arrangement, we cannot pay Housing Benefit
+Since 24 October 2018, a limited number of people can still claim Housing Benefit but only if there is a tenancy agreement in place.
+If the agreement is not an enforceable contract between you and your tenant, or it is a casual arrangement, we cannot pay Housing Benefit.

-- anyone who is living with and renting from a close relative
+- Anyone living with and renting from a close relative

-If the Housing Benefit paid does not meet the actual rent charged, your tenant will have to pay the difference.
-If your tenant cannot afford to make up the difference, they can apply for a Discretionary Housing Payment (Form - PDF, 347KB).
+If the amount of Housing Benefit paid does not meet the actual rent charged, your tenant will have to pay the difference.
+If your tenant cannot afford to make up the difference, they can apply for a Discretionary Housing Payment.